katerynaCh/nnet_discriminant_init/README.md

-# Neural Network initialization based on discriminant learning.
+# Neural Network initialization based on discriminant learning
 This repository provides the implementation for the paper "[Feedforward neural networks initialization based on discriminant learning]".
 The initialization scripts for MLPs and CNNs are provided along with the BatchNormalization layer described in the paper.

 # Running the code